update/update/docs/introduction.md

 Updaters via CLI or API. (tasks are powered by [bach](https://github.com/gulpjs/bach), the same library used in [gulp](http://gulpjs.com) v4.0).

-The main export of the library is a constructor function, `Update`.
+The main export of the library is the `Update` constructor function.

-Updaters themselves are just functions that take an instance of `Update`. wrap code to be executed when the
+Updaters themselves are just functions that take an instance of `Update`.

 Update gives you a way to automate the maintenance of files that are typically excluded from the automated parts of the software lifecycle, and thus are mostly forgotten about after they're created.